Many of the courses you need to complete your degree are offered online.

 There is also a myth that an online course involves just the student and his/her computer.
 This is not true at Missouri Western.
 Regardless of the course format, one thing is true: you will be enrolled in a real class, with a real instructor, and other real students.
 You will be required to interact with your professor and typically with the other students in your course.
 This interaction will take place as e-mail conversations, phone conversations, forum discussions and group chats.

-Online courses at Missouri Western are offered through a high quality, user-friendly instructional media platform called Moodle.
+Online courses at Missouri Western are offered through a high quality, user-friendly instructional media platform called Canvas.

-If you are not familiar with Moodle, a list of tutorials and help videos can be found here.
+If you are not familiar with Canvas, a list of tutorials and help videos can be found here.

 You may be wondering what you need in terms of computer hardware, software and skills.
 Here are some basic guidelines: you should have access to a computer on a daily basis.
 This computer should have a current generation browser, a sound card, a current operating system, a video player, an office suite, and a pdf reader.
 This computer should also have an internet connection with sufficient bandwidth for online courses.
 You need to know how to attach files to e-mails and download them.
 You also need to know how to open, edit and save documents.